abhigya-ps/boston-sights/README.md

 Photo sharing website focused on spots around Boston uploaded by locals.
 User login and signup required to add new places and upload photos.
 Guests can view all users and photos posted.

 * Built the frontend using React.js and React Hooks.
-User interface includes signup and login pages plus form page to fill out information and upload images, whether be it a profile picture or an image of a spot users want to share.
+User interface includes signup and login pages plus a form page to fill out information and upload images, whether it be a profile picture or an image of a spot users want to share.
 * Built the backend in Node.js using the Express framework.
 Created a REST API that connects with the React app which takes requests and forwards to the database.
 Responds back to the frontend with data sent from the database.
 * Initialized database using MongoDB.
 Created 2 main collections - one for user information and another for location data.
 Connected the two